Mine Countermeasures Ships - MCM

 Ships designed to clear mines from vital waterways.

 In the early 1980s, the U.S. Navy began development of a new mine countermeasures (MCM) force, which included two new classes of ships and minesweeping helicopters.
-The vital importance of a state-of-the-art mine countermeasures force was strongly underscored in the Persian Gulf during the eight years of the Iran-Iraq war, and in Operations Desert Shield and Desert Storm in 1990 and 1991 when the Avenger (MCM 1) and Guardian (MCM 5) ships conducted MCM operations.
+The vital importance of a state-of-the-art mine countermeasures force was strongly underscored in the Persian Gulf during the eight years of the Iran-Iraq war and in Operations Desert Shield and Desert Storm in 1990 and 1991.

 These ships use sonar and video systems, cable cutters and a mine detonating device that can be released and detonated by remote control.
 They are also capable of conventional sweeping measures.
 The ships are of fiberglass sheathed, wooden hull construction.